Line Operators in $U(1|1)$ Chern-Simons Theory: The Category of Line Operators

 Such a 1-form global symmetry has two natural actions on the category of line operators; see Figure \ref{fig:1formactions} for an illustration.
 The first action comes directly from fusion: given another line operator $\CL$, this action produces the line operator $\CW \times \CL$.
 (Left side of Figure \ref{fig:1formactions}.)
 Using the above fusion rules, we find that this action on the simple Wilson lines is given by \be \CW \times \CW_{A_{n}} = \CW_{A_{n + 1}}\,, \qquad \CW \times \CW_{V_{n, e}} = \CW_{V_{n + 1, e}}\,. \ee Note that this not quite the tensor product of the corresponding $\fgl(1|1)$ modules due to the $\mod k$ identification of $n$.
 More generally, we find that fusion with $\CW$ is an auto-equivalence of the fiber categories $\CC_{k,[e]}$ with inverse given by fusing with $\CW^{k-1}$.

 The second action of the 1-form global symmetry comes from wrapping the generating line operator $\CW$ around a given line.
 (Right side of Figure \ref{fig:1formactions}.)
 Given a second line operator $\CL$, this action produces a local operator $S_{\CW,\CL}$ on $\CL$, i.e. an element of the endomorphism algebra $\End(\CL)$ of $\CL$.
 This local operator is particularly special because it is central in $\End(\CL)$ due to the fact that we can slide the wrapped $\CW$ along $\CL$.
 More generally, the ``open Hopf link'' map $S_{\CW, -}$ commutes with every morphism in the following sense: if $\CL_1, \CL_2$ are two line operators and $\CO \in \Hom(\CL_1, \CL_2)$ a local operator joining them, then \be S_{\CW, \CL_2} \CO = \CO S_{\CW,\CL_1} \ee is an identity in $\Hom(\CL_1, \CL_2)$.
-In addition, the maps $S_{\CW,\CL}$ furnish a representation of the group algebra $\C[\Z_k]$ in $\End(\CL)$. \footnote{In general, the maps $S_{-,\CL_2}: \CL_1 \to S_{\CL_1,\CL_2}$ yield a representation of the full fusion ring on the endomorphism algebra $\End(\CL_2)$.} See Figure \ref{fig:central} for an illustration.
+See Figure \ref{fig:central} for an illustration.
+In addition, the maps $S_{\CW,\CL}$ furnish a representation of the group algebra $\C[\Z_k]$ in $\End(\CL)$. \footnote{In general, the maps $S_{-,\CL_2}: \CL_1 \to S_{\CL_1,\CL_2}$ yield a representation of the full fusion ring on the endomorphism algebra $\End(\CL_2)$.}